li-plus/tinynn/README.md

 python3 -m examples.mnist
 ```

+For development, run `make` to format the code and run the unit tests.

 ## Back Propagation

 A deep neural network model is a function with a huge amount of parameters that transforms the inputs (images/texts/videos) into the outputs (probabilities/embeddings).
 These models are usually made up of many basic layers or operators, such as dense layers and activation functions.
 These basic elements form a computational graph, representing their execution order and data flow.